 "The River School is in a class of its own.
 My children have developed a deep love of learning and gained confidence in themselves as scientists, writers, mathematicians, explorers, readers, learners, and tinkerers!
 River's incredible teaching teams have empowered them to explore their own curiosities about their world and to engage as thoughtful citizens.
 We are excited about River's Upper Elementary and being a part of the first Grade 4 class in fall of 2022!" — Louisa Imperiale

-We are excited to announce the launch of The River School’s Upper Elementary Program (Grades 4-6), with a Grade 4 class for Fall 2022.
-We’ve developed a spectacular curriculum, and we intend to create the most progressive and experiential Upper Elementary Program in the Washington DC area!
+The River School’s Upper Elementary Program (Grades 4-5), officially launched with a Grade 4 class in Fall 2022.
+We’ve developed a spectacular curriculum, and are building one of the most progressive and experiential Upper Elementary Programs in the Washington DC area!

-- Respond to student inquiries to direct flow of classroom experience
+- Responds to student inquiries to direct flow of classroom experience

-- Integrate Arts & Sciences into core subject areas
+- Integrates Arts & Sciences into core subject areas

-- Balance the teacher as a guide, facilitator and director
+- Balances the teacher as a guide, facilitator and learner

-- Challenge students to be active participants in the learning process (not simply “taught to”)
+- Challenges students to be active participants in the learning process (not simply “taught to”)